jayshreegandhi/CCTech-YouFrame/README.md

 #### YouFrame:

-- The homepage of the website loads a dashboard of all the uploaded photos
+- The homepage of the website loads a dashboard of all the uploaded photos.
 - User can upload the image through the button at the top by selecting a photo from the PC and upload it.
 Only image file formats are allowed.
-- On successful upload, this new photo appears at the 1st tile, shifting all other photos by 1 position
+- On successful upload, this new photo appears at the 1st tile, shifting all other photos by 1 position.

 ### References for UI